ninjack-dev/dotfiles/nixos/README.md

 ## To-Do
+- [ ] Organize `environment.systemPackages`
+    - I'd like to write a tiny wrapper of some kind which can provide a sort of "rationale" string attribute to a package, ideally with a minimal interface to make it easy to set.
+        - The simplest solution would be to just rip a comment next to a given package name.
 - [ ] Break out configuration for separate hosts
 - [ ] Fix dolphin
     - [ ] Add proper Qt theme